celeritas-project/celeritas/doc/appendices/development.rst

   should be provided there as well.
 - ``.test.cc`` are unit test executables corresponding to the main ``.cc`` file.
 These should only be in the main ``/test`` directory.

-If there are only a few short inline methods (and especially if it's for a small class) they can be included at the bottom of the main header file under a suitable separator that demarcates the declarations from the definitions.

 Device compilation
 ------------------